 Are you thinking of traveling to Tennessee?
-Well then, be sure to head to Great Smoky Mountains National Park.
+Well then, be sure to head to Great Smoky Mountains.
 It’s bursting with nature, entertainment and attractions.

-There’s something for everyone at the Great Smoky Mountains national park, from a Titanic replica to a Dollywood theme park.
+There’s something for everyone at the Great Smoky Mountains, from a Titanic Museum to a Dollywood theme park.